Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable2.md

 5. Update your User Manual and Technical Documentation with your findings.

-6. Submit your Weekly Project Management Report to the Deliverable 1 assignment folder.
+6. Submit your Weekly Project Management Report to the assignment folder.
+Note, do this every week.
+It will not be here to remind you each week!